Book Review: Escaping The Housing Trap

 The Suburban Experiment

 The suburban experiment is often characterized by institutional finance, chain businesses, single-use and frozen-in-time zoning, low-densities, and other aspects of sprawling real estate developments oriented around cars.
-For the Strong Towns organization, the landscape of shopping malls, office parks, government centers, recreation areas, and McMansion subdivisions assembled along a dendritic and hierarchical roadway system is weak and fragile.
+For the Strong Towns organization, the landscape of shopping malls, office parks, government centers, recreation areas, and McMansion subdivisions assembled along a dendritic and hierarchical roadway system produces fragile places.
 Not only does this development pattern, which was widely disseminated across the American countryside in the decades following the Second World War, induce traffic congestion and danger, degrade the environment, and create an aesthetic dessert, the suburban experiment also fails to produce long-term wealth.

 Compact Development